-It is useful for local authorities to set out spend and achievements over the past three years alongside proposals for the next year.
-The table below provides an example of how this information may be presented.
+It is useful for local authorities to set out spend required to deliver the targets set out in the Framework, highlighting where this will require additional resources to be allocated to empty homes work.
+The table below provides an example of how this information may be presented using the current financial year as a baseline.